claffin/cloudproxy/README.md

 - Organize proxies by account/instance for better management
 - Scale each account independently

+While environment variables (detailed below) are one way to configure these instances, you can also dynamically add, list, and remove credentials for these instances using the [Credential Management API](./docs/api.md#credential-management).

 Each provider can have multiple "instances", which represent different accounts or configurations.
 Each instance has its own:

 - Scaling parameters (min/max)